ryos-io/blog/pages/mydoc/mydoc_get_started.md

 <dependency>
   <groupId>io.ryos.rhino</groupId>
   <artifactId>rhino-core</artifactId>
-  <version>1.6.1</version>
+  <version>1.6.2</version>
 </dependency>
 ```

-**Rhino-hello-world**  located in the project's root, might be a good starting point if you want to play around.
+[rhino-hello-world](https://github.com/ryos-io/Rhino/tree/master/rhino-hello-world) located in the project's root, might be a good starting point if you want to play around.

 ### Writing your first Simulation with Scenarios